NetworkConfiguration/dhcpcd/BUILDING.md

 want to have working IPv6 temporary addresses.
 SLAAC private addresses are just as private, just stable.

-ArchLinux presently sanitises all kernel headers to the latest version regardless of the version for your CPU.
-As such, Arch presently ships a 3.12 kernel with 3.17 headers which claim that it supports temporary address management and no automatic prefix route generation, both of which are obviously false.
-You will have to patch support either in the kernel or out of the headers (or dhcpcd itself) to have correct operation.

 ## Init systems
 We try and detect how dhcpcd should interact with system services at runtime.
-If we cannot auto-detect how do to this, or it is wrong then you can change this by passing shell commands to --serviceexists, --servicecmd and optionally --servicestatus to ./configure or overriding the service variables in a hook.
+If we cannot auto-detect how do to this, or it is wrong then you can change this by passing shell commands to `--serviceexists`, `--servicecmd` and optionally `--servicestatus` to `./configure` or overriding the service variables in a hook.

 ## /dev management
-Some systems have /dev management systems and some of these like to rename interfaces.
-As this system would listen in the same way as dhcpcd to new interface arrivals, dhcpcd needs to listen to the /dev management sytem instead of the kernel.
-However, if the /dev management system breaks, stops working, or changes to a new one, dhcpcd should still try and continue to work.
+Some systems have `/dev` management systems and some of these like to rename interfaces.
+As this system would listen in the same way as dhcpcd to new interface arrivals, dhcpcd needs to listen to the `/dev` management sytem instead of the kernel.
+However, if the `/dev` management system breaks, stops working, or changes to a new one, dhcpcd should still try and continue to work.
 To facilitate this, dhcpcd allows a plugin to load to instruct dhcpcd when it can use an interface.
 As of the time of writing only udev support is included.
-You can disable this with --without-dev, or without-udev.
+You can disable this with `--without-dev`, or `without-udev`.
-NOTE: in Gentoo at least, sys-fs/udev as provided by systemd leaks memory sys-fs/eudev, the fork of udev does not and as such is recommended.
+NOTE: in Gentoo at least, `sys-fs/udev` as provided by systemd leaks memory `sys-fs/eudev`, the fork of udev does not and as such is recommended.

 ## select
 dhcpcd uses eloop.c, which is a portable main event loop with timeouts and